rust-stuco/lectures/week8/ownership_p2.md

 * New way of thinking about ownership
     * Owners are stack frames
-* A closure is really a struct and a function
+* A closure is really a function that stores ("captures") values in a struct
     * Ways to capture values:
         * **Taking ownership:** Store the value in the struct, via `move` keyword
-        * **Borrowing:** Pass the value as an argument to the function
+        * **Borrowing:** Store a reference to the value in the struct

 ---